 In model 1 (of the two-year programme), the skills required by learners to approach the Extended Project adequately prepared, are normally developed by learners during their first year of Sixth Form studies.
-CISI recommends that the necessary study skills are taught and reinforced during study for the Introduction to Investment, complementing learners' studies for that unit and preparing them for the Extended Project.
+CISI recommends that the necessary study skills are taught and reinforced during study for the Financial Products, Markets & Services unit, complementing learners' studies for that unit and preparing them for the Extended Project.

 Teaching should be planned to avoid clashes with examination preparation and course work submission.
-For the introductory unit, teaching will usually begin in the 1st term of the first year (September) with learners examined at the end of the 2nd term (March), giving an opportunity for any examination resits during the 3rd term.
+For the Financial Products, Markets & Services unit, teaching will usually begin in the 1st term of the first year (September) with learners examined at the end of the 2nd term (March), giving an opportunity for any examination resits during the 3rd term.